Top Influential Think Tanks

 What is a think tank?

-Think tanks are essentially interest groups that pursue research and analysis to advance a set of values or ideas, often through political action and policy change, as well as cultural and social influence.
+Think tanks are interest groups that pursue research and analysis to advance a set of values or ideas, often through political action and policy change, as well as through cultural and social influence.
 Some are truly non-partisan, while others self-identify as non-partisan (despite evidence to the contrary), and others still are proudly liberal, conservative, socialist, and even sometimes fascist.
 A number of prominent think tanks have been designated as hate groups by the Southern Poverty Law Center and the Anti-Defamation League, though this designation makes them no less influential.
 Some focus on domestic policy and some on foreign policy; some pursue free market capitalism and small-government while others argue for increased taxes and social welfare; others too debate evolution, or monitor the growth of liberation movements in foreign countries.
 They wield influence by publishing reports and books, developing research tools, running media campaigns, holding events and conferences, direct lobbying action, and enlisting high-ranking and well-connected members.
 Some are broadly transparent about their sources of funding and support, while others are quite guarded about this information.

 Whether you’re aware of it or not, think tanks have influenced your life and worldview.
 They do this through policy measures they help enact in government, through the media they shape and you consume, and perhaps most insidiously through the language they invent and you use.
 While you might know the names of a few think tanks, many of them are unfamiliar to the general public, and have bland names that do little to describe their goals or focus for the uninitiated.